-Aimhigher supports the Government goal of improving the social mobility and higher education progression rates of disadvantaged groups targeted within the National Collaborative Outreach Programme (NCOP) and Access and Participation Plans (APP’s).
+Aimhigher supports the Government goal of improving the social mobility and higher education progression rates of disadvantaged groups targeted within the Uni Connect programme and Access and Participation Plans (APP’s).

 The Office for Students (OfS) outline that partnerships need to evaluate the impact of their activities and build an evidence base to establish what works.
 The local Aimhigher research team have employed robust approaches to evaluate the impact of activities using both quantitative and qualitative designs.